kkholodilin/Test_HE/03-Market.md

 \end{equation}
 where $r$ is rate of change of nominal rent; $e$ is rate of change of operating expenses; and $v^*$ is natural vacancy rate.

 The natural vacancy rate varies strongly from country to country, as seen in Table \@ref(tab:NatVacancyRate); see, for example, @Rink_Wolff_2015_wohnungsleerstand for Germany and @Wilhelmsson_et_al_2011_rent_control for Sweden.
-This must be taken into account, when forecasting rent.
+In the USA, for example, according to the NYS Emergency Tenant Protection Act (1974), a housing emergency can be declared in a municipality, if the vacancy rate there surpasses the 5\% threshold.
+These country-specific differences must be taken into account, when forecasting rent.

 Table: (\#tab:NatVacancyRate)Natural vacancy rate in selected countries